Lil119/Internet-Technologies/src/assets/code_example.md

        );
    }

-Now, you can see the list of review on [http://localhost:3000/reviews](http://localhost:3000/reviews).
+Now, if you relaunch the app, you can see the list of review on [http://localhost:3000/reviews](http://localhost:3000/reviews).

 ![List of reviews](/Internet-Technologies/src/assets/images/code_example/review-list.png)